evilsoft/crocks/src/Async/README.md

 Depending on your needs, an `Async` can be constructed in a variety of ways.
-The typical closely resembles how a `Promise` is constructed with one major difference, the arguments used in the function that is passed to the `Promise` constructor are reversed in an `Async`.
+The typical closely resembles how a `Promise` is constructed with one major difference, the arguments used in the function that is passed to the `Promise` constructor are reversed in an `Async` to match the order in which Async is parameterized.

 There are many ways to represent asynchronous operations in JavaScript, and as such, the libraries available to us in our ecosystem provide different means